SergioRuyDev/springboot-microservices/README.md

 ## Description of Project

-Example of Microservices about a Employees Manageament and organizations.
+Example of Microservices about a Employees Management and organizations.

 ## Functionalities